Nine years ago, this month, I started writing a food blog.

 Then, after purchasing the ingredients needed for the recipe assignments, I watched the videos again with my laptop on my kitchen table, pausing as needed to follow the instructions properly.

 I really liked how Tom explained the details of creating each recipe, and not only the how-to instructions, but the why behind each trick and technique.

 Of the four types of pastry taught, I’d only ever made shortcrust from scratch before, so I learned loads.
 With the hot water pastry, we learned how to make a traditional hand-raised pork pie, which was a lot of fun to do.

 I loved making the rough puff pastry – I will likely never buy shop-bought again as puff pastry is so easy and enjoyable to make.
 With the shortcrust pastry, I learned how to blind bake properly – I shall never have a soggy bottomed crust again!
 I’d also never cooked with suet before, and with this lesson we learned how to make a suet pudding and spotted dick – British classics which, for some reason, were completely new to me.

 It’s remarkable how flour, fat, salt, water and/or egg can come together in so many different combinations, depending on how you work with it.

-I have already begun my next course, and on the first of December when How to Have a River Cottage Christmas is released, I will be signing up to that.
-My plans are to complete the entire River Cottage Cooking Diploma and get my signed certificate from Hugh Fearnly-Whittingstall.
+I have already begun my next course on the River Cottage Cooking Diploma.
+My plans are to complete the entire collection and get my signed certificate from Hugh Fearnley-Whittingstall.
 I’m silly excited about this, and I hope to see some of you in the classrooms!

 Get FREE Food & Drink tips and ideas from our experts in your inbox.